digiltd/oh-rtd-test/eBus-Binding.md

 	ebus:serialPort=COM2
 	ebus:parsers=common,wolf

-## Bind Items to eBus
+## Bind Items to eBUS

 ### Description
 In order to bind an item to a eBus value you need to provide configuration settings.
 The easiest way to do so is to add binding information in your 'item file' (in the folder configurations/items`).
-The syntax for the eBus binding configuration string is explained here:
+The syntax for the eBUS binding configuration string is explained here:

 ### Parameters